mvp5464/interviewPrep/JavaScript.md

 callstack (inside js engine) -> webapi -> callback/event queue -> event loop

 # JS ENVIRONMENT
 The JavaScript runtime is the environment that contains all the resources necessary for the execution of a JavaScript program.
-It includes the JavaScript Engine but also includes other things we will look at.
+It includes the JavaScript Engine along with other things we will look at.

 # JS ENGINE
 For a browser to interpret JavaScript code, it needs to have a JavaScript engine.
 This JavaScript engine is a software component of a modern web browser that accepts JavaScript code, analyzes it, and transforms it into instructions the device will understand.